lylawu/labwiki/docs/Technologies/prusa3.md

  - Lets the user know when the filament is running out and pauses the 3D print.
  - Detects filament jams and stops the 3D printing process.
 - Power panic: if there is a power outage, the MK3 will go back to where it last left off when the power is back.
 This feature works without batteries.
+- Sensing fans and Noctua: for more silence when 3D printing.
+Also, cooling from both sides of the extruder increases the 3D printer’s overhang performance.